 Latino Trump Supporters

-TREND 1: Blame on Liberal Democrat-run cities did nothing to prevent or contain violence and chaos.
+TREND 1: Blame on Liberal Democrat-run cities that did nothing to prevent or contain violence and chaos.

 TREND 2: Consistent tweets about voting against a communist or socialist Democrat candidate and the use of #latinfortrump and #TRUMP2020ToSaveAmerica